dimailn/vrf/README.md

 Vrf contains ```rf-group``` component that is used for grouping descendants from ```descriptors.groupItem```, like ```rf-checkbox```, ```rf-radio```, or any custom descendant.

-Outside of group, groupItem components work like boolean selection:
+Outside of a group, groupItem components work like boolean selection:

 ```vue